osnr/reactions-spreadsheet/README.md

   of cells; i think it's a lot of why this feels like a chat. nobody sees what you type until you hit Enter
 - make the server smarter. should make bots to do that stuff instead!
-- run on some public server.
-I don't want to be a sysadmin and mess with Linux and ports, I don't want to deal with some cloud provider management console, I have no interest in securing the server, and I don't want to be responsible for people's documents
+- ~~run on some public server.
+I don't want to be a sysadmin and mess with Linux and ports, I don't want to deal with some cloud provider management console, I have no interest in securing the server, and I don't want to be responsible for people's documents~~
-  - (and I don't want to deal with some deployment process to push changes from my laptop to this hypothetical server)
+  - ~~(and I don't want to deal with some deployment process to push changes from my laptop to this hypothetical server)~~
-  - at most, I could be convinced [to use](https://twitter.com/rsnous/status/1263321390163189760) a Raspberry Pi on a [shelf](https://twitter.com/rsnous/status/1262140583755132929) in my apartment as the server
+  - ~~at most, I could be convinced [to use](https://twitter.com/rsnous/status/1263321390163189760) a Raspberry Pi on a [shelf](https://twitter.com/rsnous/status/1262140583755132929) in my apartment as the server~~ **done!**
 - have more than 1 source file
 - tests